-- have overall grade point averages of at least 3.0 on a 4.0 scale, or at least 3.0 for the last 60 hours completed
+- have an overall GPA of at least 3.0 on a 4.0 scale, or at least 3.0 for the last 60 hours completed

 Each applicant is required to submit a statement of purpose as part of the application packet; there are no exceptions.

 All students, except University Scholars students, who are applying to engineering are required to submit a GRE score.

 Other appropriate requirements may be established by the individual engineering departments.

 Regular admission may also be granted to applicants who are not graduates of ABET- or CSAB-accredited programs and who have Graduate Record Examination general test scores of 1000 or higher, as specified by the department of interest.
 Each applicant should have the equivalent of a 3.0 or higher GPA (as in requirements listed above).
 Other appropriate requirements may be established by the individual engineering departments.